Vote with California Educators

 - Their viability for success in the office that they are seeking.

-Teams then make their recommendations to the CTA Board.
-Those approved are brought to CTA State Council (800 delegates), which debates and makes final recommendations.
+Teams then make their recommendations to the CTA Board for discussion before being brought to CTA State Council (CTA’s top policy-making body, with 800 delegates), which debates and makes final recommendations.